 Best resorts for this age: Pools still play a major part but now you also need space in your room as your kids are getting a bit bigger.
 Paradise Pier has big rooms and nice sized trundle bed for one child, a good choice for Disneyland.
 At Walt Disney World, consider the Animal Kingdom Lodge, the animals outside a Savannah view rooms will still be impressive.
 Alternatively, Royal (Princess) Room at Port Orleans might be fully appreciated at this age.

 Experiences to consider: This might be a great age for afternoon tea at the Disneyland Hotel or Grand Floridian.
-Ditch the character meals, try to go somewhere “exciting”, like the Blue Bayou inside of the Pirates of the Caribbean or Hoop-Dee-Doo Musical Revue out in Florida.
+Ditch the character meals and try to go somewhere “exciting,” like the Blue Bayou inside of the Pirates of the Caribbean or Hoop-Dee-Doo Musical Revue out in Florida.

 Ages 14 to 18